huijing/slides/58-cssconf-2019/README.md

     - the items are allowed to both grow and shrink, but each item in the set has a different `flex-grow` factor
     - `flex-shrink` is `1` for all the items to make things easier to observe
     - the key difference between both sets is that the first set uses `auto` as the `flex-basis`, which means the starting width for each item is the width of its content
+    - the available free space is the total width of the container minus the widths of the content within the 3 flex items
-    - whatever is left over after the widths of these 3 pieces of content gets distributed in a 1:2 ratio between item 1 and 2
+    - that free space is distributed between items 1 and 2 in the ratio of 1:2, respectively
-    - inspector shows you that item 1 grew by x, and item 2 grew by 2x, and also shows you the starting width
+    - inspector shows you that item 1 grew by x, and item 2 grew by 2x, and also shows you the starting width of each item
     - the second set has `flex-basis` set to `0`, that means there is no starting width for each item
     - the free space available is equivalent to the total width of the container minus the `min-content` width of the third item, because again, the browser doesn't break words so that's as small as it can go
     - then that free space is divided between item 1 and 2 in the ratio of 1:2 as well
+    - the second item's size is exactly double that of the first item, but this is not the case when `flex-basis` is set to `auto`, because content widths are a factor in that scenario

+[17 min]

 - aligning items with the box alignment properties is also a big plus
     - the flex inspector allows us to visualise free space is distributed for all the different values *activate flexbox inspector*